MCUdude/MegaCoreX/README.md

 | 8 MHz     | External clock      |                          |
 | 1 MHz     | External clock      |                          |

-Note that unlike other AVRs none of these chips are able to drive an external crystal or resonator.
+Note that unlike other AVRs **none of these chips can drive an external crystal or resonator**.
 If you need an external oscillator it has to be one with a driven clock output.
 The microcontroller will freeze if the external clock suddenly drops out.
 If not present on boot, it will automatically choose the 16 MHz internal oscillator instead.

 ## BOD option
-Brown out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown out setting.
+Brownout detection or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brownout setting.
 Below is a table that shows the available BOD options:

 | BOD threshold                  |
 |--------------------------------|